 - Improved household income and livelihoods of resource-poor communities.

-- Empowerment of rural women and youth through value chain improvements.
+- Empowered rural women and youth through value chain improvements.

 - Strengthened women and youth groups involved in value chains, who are enabled to source and finance inputs; adopt improved crop management, harvest and postharvest practices; engage in value-adding activities; identify market opportunities and risks; and market fresh and processed commodities.

 - Increased availability of high-quality, safe and fresh vegetables.